 5. Detail Your Plans

-Given an attractive market, you need to convince a skeptical audience that your company has the potential to succeed in it, or better yet, has an established track record of already succeeding in it.
+Given an attractive market, you need to convince a sceptical audience that your company has the potential to succeed in it, or better yet, has an established track record of already succeeding in it.
 What product categories do you have?
 Do these product categories match the actual needs of the target market you have identified?
 Who are your competitors, and how is your business positioned differently from them?
 How can your business use these differences to its advantage?

 6. Establish Your Credibility